mid2SUPAERO/LaTOM/README.md

 # MAE_RP_Fossa_Miceli

-Files and report of " Optimal Control of Trajectory of reusable launcher in OpenMDAO/dymos"
+Files and report of " Optimal Control of Trajectory of reusable launcher in OpenMDAO/dymos" research project